 This might have to do with the post-pandemic shift in travel behavior or the increased popularity of Portugal among international travelers, but there has clearly been a noticeable change in how lively the Algarve is in April.

 Nowadays, pretty much everything is open in the Algarve in April, including small beach restaurants and even some water parks.
-For example, Zoomarine and Slide & Splash are already open for the season.
+For example, Zoomarine and Slide & Splash water parks are already open for the season.
 That being said, the water in the unheated outdoor pools is still quite cold, and so many smaller outdoor water parks are still closed in April.

 Also, some places have limited opening times in April.
 For example, we did encounter a few attractions that were only open in the afternoon, a few beach restaurants that closed at 5-6 pm, and some restaurants in towns that were open for dinner but not for lunch… But overall, you won’t have any trouble finding fun things to do or good places to eat in Algarve in April.